Financial-Times/engineering-progression/site/pages/faq.md

 created, typically when forming a new team, significantly expanding an existing one, or some other significant change occurs in a technology group's circumstances.

-Post Beta, we do aim to include competencies for Principal Engineers within the FT engineering competencies, to act as a guide for recruiting managers and existing Senior 2 Engineers.
+We do aim to include competencies for Principal Engineers within the FT engineering competencies, to act as a guide for recruiting managers and existing Senior 2 Engineers.